iamdarshanshah/activity-generator-library/README.md

 client.push('CreateProject',activity, (ack)=>{ ... });
 ```

-### clientOn(tokenValue,listenForEvent,callback)
+### subscribe(tokenValue,listenForEvent,callback)

-method will first emit the token value to connected machine and then listen for the event defined at listenForEvent and will perform callback on it.
+method will listen for the event defined at listenForEvent and will perform callback on it.

 syntax: